How to Prevent Childhood Obesity in America?

 Social Inequities | – Obesity disproportionately affects certain racial and ethnic groups, and low-income families (CDC, 2022). |

-What are the main causes of childhood obesity in the United States?
+What are the main causes of kids gaining too much weight in the United States?

 Cause | Percentage |